-SEO’s care about rankings report, owners care about the bottom line.
+SEOs care about rankings report, owners care about the bottom line.

-So what did I do to make a difference over such a short period of time?
+So, what did I do to make a difference over such a short period of time?

-We moved the site to cloudways and configured HTTP2 (the site was already https).
+We moved the site to Cloudways and configured HTTP2 (the site was already https).

 This is kind of related to the above, but I identified that the majority of the images on the site were large and never had been compressed.

-It took a few crawls to find every single on and fix them, but as well as saving crawl budget it meant Google wasn’t jumping through hoops.
+It took a few crawls to find every single one and fix them, but as well as saving crawl budget it meant Google wasn’t jumping through hoops.
 This also can help users as the page loads quicker without going through a redirect.

 Non Secure links:

-It didn’t help that HTTP wasn’t 301 to https – that was another issue that was fixed.
+It didn’t help that HTTP wasn’t 301 to https – that was another issue that was quickly fixed.

 404 Pages in the Logs: